mylar3/mylar3/README.md

 AND SO MUCH MORE!

 ## Contributing
-If you wish to help out, please see the wiki: [contributing](https://github.com/mylar3/mylar3/wiki/Contributing)
+If you wish to help out, please see our website: [contributing](https://mylarcomics.com/docs/contributing)

 <p align="center">This project exists thanks to all the people who contribute - whether by code, assisting others or financial donations.</br>
 To all those who have contributed, we thank you for your support.</p>